12th Annual Detroit Fall Beer Festival – 2020

-Buy Tickets on Eventbrite beginning Thursday, June 27 at 10am, with an Enthusiast member ticket pre-sale Tuesday, June 25 and Wednesday, June 26.
+Tickets go on sale Thursday, July 2 at 10am, with an Enthusiast member ticket pre-sale Tuesday, June 30 and Wednesday, July 1.

-Limited quantities of tickets are also available for purchase at these Marquette retailers:
+Limited quantities of tickets will also be available for purchase at these Marquette retailers:

 Michigan Brewers Guild Enthusiast members are invited to enter the festival one hour prior to general admission.
 You must present a valid membership card to enter early.
 Memberships can be purchased online from our web store.